 Can you use Flickr or Google Photos?

-Again, there are several key benefits to creating a website of your own over using one of these hosting platforms.
+There are several key benefits to creating a website of your own over using one of these hosting platforms.
 That’s particularly true if you’re set on making a living as a photographer.

 Firstly, having your photos on your own website will look far more professional than linking through to a Flickr account, for example.
 Building your own site would more accurately reflect how serious you are about your own work.